vicoye264/MSc-Project-B01647927-Oyewale-Victor-Oyedele/README.md

 # MSc-Project
-MSc Project-Comparative Analysis of project management software using monday.com and Smartsheet for Team Collaboration
+MSc Project-Comparative Analysis of Project Management Software Using Monday.com and Smartsheet for Team Collaboration